-Many shampoos include caffeine in them, including the popular ones list that I mentioned earlier in the Saw Palmetto section.
-This 2014 study suggests that caffeine really does have a beneficial effect on human scalp hair.
+Many hair loss shampoos include caffeine as a key ingredient.
+See my detailed post on how caffeine can lead to hair growth stimulation.
+One study from 2014 suggests that caffeine really does have a beneficial effect on human scalp hair.
 And this 2017 study from India also comes to a similar conclusion.
-Caffeine acts a a hair stimulant.

 Yet again in mice.
 Apparently peppermint oil 3% results in better hair growth than Minoxidil 3% according to a 2014 study.

 Pumpkin Seed Oil